theSdev/optic-mart/design/epics/social/unfollow.md

+# Name
+Unfollow

-# Unfollow
+# Acceptance Criteria
-## Definition
-A follower can unfollow users they have followed (./unfollow.md).
+A follower can unfollow users they have followed.

-## Additional Info
-User can follow other distributors or visitors on the platform. (./follow.md).